Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/attestation.md

 YubiKey.
 It does not say anything about who owns the YubiKey, or who signed some data using the private key, only that the key is from a YubiKey.

+> [!NOTE]
+> In version 1.0 of the SDK, it was not possible to create an attestation statement for
+> keys in slots 82 - 95 (retired key slots).
+Beginning with version 1.1 of the SDK it is
+> possible to create an attestation statement for the keys in those slots.

 This attestation statement is provided in the form of an X.509 certificate.
 What this certificate attests (or asserts, affirms) is that "the private key partner to the public key in this certificate was generated on a YubiKey."